AgentAiDrive/mph2025-app/README.md

 ## ⚡ About the App

-**Aigent Helpers (AiH)** is a modular, extensible AI-powered context agent platform.
+**Agent Ai Builder (AAB)** is a modular, extensible AI-powered context agent platform.
 Designed for parents, teachers, and professionals, MPH enables the creation and management of multi-role digital assistants (“Agents”) driven by context-rich, user-controlled prompt engineering.

-Built in Python with Streamlit and OpenAI APIs, MPH supports custom persona creation, multi-domain context engineering, structured response formatting, and granular prompt injection—enabling highly adaptive, role- and scenario-specific answers for any user-defined need.
+Built in Python with Streamlit and OpenAI APIs, AAB supports custom persona creation, multi-domain context engineering, structured response formatting, and granular prompt injection—enabling highly adaptive, role- and scenario-specific answers for any user-defined need.

 ---